 Cornwall is one of the best British holiday destinations, known for its traditional fishing villages and cream teas.
 There are also many contemporary attractions that visitors shouldn’t miss, such as Tate St Ives and the Eden Project.
-Here are 10 of the best places to visit in Cornwall that are fun for all the family.
+Here are the best places to visit in Cornwall that are fun for all the family.

 Best Places to Visit in Cornwall